ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/investigate-malicious-email-that-was-delivered.md

 # Find and investigate malicious email that was delivered in Office 365

-[Office 365 Advanced Threat Protection](office-365-atp.md) enables you to investigate activities that put your users at risk and take action to protect your organization.
-For example, if you are part of your organization's security team, you can find and investigate suspicious email messages that were delivered to your users.
+[Office 365 Advanced Threat Protection](office-365-atp.md) enables you to investigate activities that put people in your organization at risk, and to take action to protect your organization.
+For example, if you are part of your organization's security team, you can find and investigate suspicious email messages that were delivered.
 You can do this by using [Threat Explorer (or real-time detections)](threat-explorer.md).

 ## Before you begin...